serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 SPF records can be hard to maintain when third parties can't provide an extensive list of IP addresses.
 With the ephemeral nature of many modern services these addresses may also change on a regular basis.

-Rather than risk legitimate emails getting blocked, it appears many organisations favor lax email validation rules.
+Rather than risk legitimate emails getting blocked, it appears many organizations favor lax email validation rules.

 ## The Ugly

-A number of organisations have SPF, DKIM and DMARC validation turned off on their inbound email filtering systems.
+A number of organizations have SPF, DKIM and DMARC validation turned off on their inbound email filtering systems.
 I can't give any meaningful metric as I've only sampled a small number in the grand scheme of things, but I've seen it enough to believe that the option should not be discarded by red teams and pentesters.

 As far as I can tell, reasons for having inbound validation disabled range from the good old default configuration to an explicit desire to have email "just work".

-Naturally, this leaves the organisations open to some clever phishing attacks from trusted external sources.
+Naturally, this leaves the organizations open to some clever phishing attacks from trusted external sources.

 _Note that you will likely not be able to send emails from `@contoso.com` to another `@contoso.com` email address even if the SPF and DMARC records are poorly configured, and even if inbound email validation is disabled.
 Trying to deliver an internal email from an external source will usually fail regardless._

 ## Bypassing External Filters (Sometimes)

-Phishing-aware organisations will configure their inbound mail filter to tag external emails with some kind of warning to their employees.
-This can take the form a subject line prefix (`Subject: "EXTERNAL: Hello World"`) or of a message added to the body of the email (`THIS MESSAGE ORIGINATES FROM OUTSIDE YOUR ORGANISATION.
+Phishing-aware organizations will configure their inbound mail filter to tag external emails with some kind of warning to their employees.
+This can take the form a subject line prefix (`Subject: "EXTERNAL: Hello World"`) or of a message added to the body of the email (`THIS MESSAGE ORIGINATES FROM OUTSIDE YOUR organization.
 BE CAREFUL.`).

 Let's assume that the fictional company ACME (`acme.org`) is a subsidiary of Contoso (`contoso.com`).
 Given the relationship, the Sys Admins at Contoso have decided to not enforce the external filter for `acme.org`, and vice-versa.
 As a result emails between ACME and Contoso essentially appear as internal communications, whereas emails from other sources are tagged as external.